“In skating over thin ice, our safety is in our speed.” – Ralph Waldo Emerson

 With all of the above, the therapeutic potential of using cannabinoids to modulate your dopamine system is significant.
 It remains for clinical research to sort out how best to harness this potential in humans given what should be obvious: dopamine is so much more than just a molecule of addiction and speed.

-Copyright, Project CBD.
+Lex Pelger writes articles about psychoactives and the endocannabinoid system.
+He publishes a weekly cannabinoid science newsletter Cannabinoids & the People and conducts 1-on-1 education sessions on using CBD, PEA, THC & CBDA for serious health conditions. © Copyright, Project CBD.
 May not be reprinted without permission.
-Lex Pelger writes articles about psychoactives and graphic novels about the endocannabinoid system.
-He publishes a weekly cannabinoid science newsletter Cannabinoids & the People and conducts 1-on-1 education sessions on using CBD, PEA, THC & CBDA for serious health conditions.